Bhushan8287/configurable-genai-chatbot-pipeline/README.md

 ## 💬 Sample Questions

-* What abilities are needed for thinking critically?
 * Explain is the process of critical thinking?
 * Explain the role of dispositions in critical thinking.